-The consistent off shore winds flatten the water in the bay and also provides enough power (typically force 3-5) for some seriously good windsurfing or sailing later in the day.
-New for 2017, in addition to beginner and intermediate windsurfing tuition available.
+The consistent off shore winds flatten the water in the bay and also provides enough power (typically force 3-5) for some seriously good windsurfing or sailing later in the day, with beginner and intermediate windsurfing tuition available.
 If your focus is windsurfing, check out our WindFoiling clinic run by Sam Ross.

 There's a water sport for everybody and you can take the pace down a notch or two and head out into the sparkling Aegean on a kayak or stand up paddle board.
 Explore the bay and be sure to check out the village of Skala Eressos, treat yourself to an ice cream or cooling drink from one of the quirky, bohemian cafés that rise from stilts on the beachfront.

 Windsurfing: a range of beginner, intermediate (160-130 litres) and shortboards from manufacturers Starboard, Fanatic and RRD.
 Dino rigs for children (2m-4.5m); start rigs for beginners (2.5m / 3.5m / 4.5m); adult rigs (4m - 8.2m)